-$^{^{14}}$ An additional assumption, unstated by CFR-I, is required to support the aggregation of Empirical Bayes predictions: Both μ_j and b_j must be independent across teachers within school-grade-subject-year cells and between outgoing and incoming teachers.
-The evidence suggests this assumption is counterfactual, though perhaps not by enough to matter.
+$^{13}$ An additional assumption, unstated by CFR-I, is required to support the aggregation of Empirical Bayes predictions: Both $\mu_j$ and $b_j$ must be independent across teachers within school-grade-subject-year cells and between outgoing and incoming teachers.
+The evidence suggests this assumption is counterfactual, though perhaps not be enough to matter.
 CFR (2015a) report that the correlation of teachers' (shrunken) VA within schools is approximately 0.2 in New York; in North Carolina, it is around 0.15.
-See additional discussion below and in Rothstein (2016).
+See Appendix C.